lindanimoyo/bacgen/README.md

 Bacgen offers a reproducible framework for researchers and clinicians to analyze bacterial whole genome data.
 This pipeline hopes to advance our understanding of bacterial resistance profiles and microbial pathogenesis.

 ## Objectives
-1. #Automate AMR Profiling and Network Analysis#: Develop a streamlined pipeline to automate detection and profiling of antimicrobial resistance genes (AMR),plasmids,virulence Genes and construction gene interaction networks.
+1. #Automate AMR Profiling and Network Analysis: Develop a streamlined pipeline to automate detection and profiling of antimicrobial resistance genes (AMR),plasmids,virulence Genes and construction gene interaction networks.
-2. #Validation#: Validate Bacgen across diverse bacterial genomes.
+2. #Validation: Validate Bacgen across diverse bacterial genomes.

 ## Workflow
 ![methodology_flowchart_bright](https://github.com/user-attachments/assets/028c61ee-3e79-468a-8c5b-8c8a5ce415af)

 ## Methods
-1. #Quality Control and Genome Assembly#
+1. #Quality Control and Genome Assembly
 Raw Sequence Quality Control:
 The quality of raw sequencing reads was assessed using FastQC to ensure high-quality data for downstream analyses.
 Raw reads in FASTQ format were processed, and quality reports were generated.